huggingface/Google-Cloud-Containers/examples/google-cloud-tpu-vm/text-classification/README.md

 ## Spin up a TPU VM on Google Cloud

 We will be using [Cloud TPU v5e](https://cloud.google.com/tpu/docs/v5e-training), Google Cloud's latest generation AI accelerator.
+We will setup a single-host TPU(v5e) VM to train the model.
+You can read more about Single-host and Multi-host TPU VMs on [Google Cloud TPU configurations](https://cloud.google.com/tpu/docs/supported-tpu-configurations).
 To [set up a TPU VM](https://cloud.google.com/tpu/docs/setup-gcp-account#set-up-env), follow the steps below:

 <!-- TODO: Update this script to directly use the Hugging Face PyTorch TPU DLC -->